-The iShares® S&P GSCI® Commodity-Indexed Trust (the “Trust") and the iShares® S&P GSCI® Commodity-Indexed Investing Pool ("Investing Pool"), in which the Trust invests all its assets, are each commodity pools as defined in the Commodity Exchange Act and the applicable regulations of the CFTC.
-The Sponsor of the Trust is BlackRock Asset Management International Inc. ("BAMII"), a commodity pool operator ("CPO") registered with the CFTC.
-BAMII is also the Manager and CPO of the Investing Pool.
-BlackRock Fund Advisors or “BFA,” is an indirect subsidiary of BlackRock, Inc. that serves as the commodity trading advisor of the Investing Pool and is registered with the CFTC.
-BlackRock Investments, LLC (“BRIL”), a broker-dealer and FINRA member, provides promotional support to the Trust.
-BFA is a subsidiary of BlackRock Institutional Trust Company, N.A. (“BTC”), a national banking association and the Trustee.
-BAMII, BRIL and BTC are affiliates of BlackRock, Inc. Neither the Trust nor the Investing Pool is an investment company registered under the Investment Company Act, as amended.
+The iShares® S&P GSCI® Commodity-Indexed Trust (the “Trust”) is a commodity pool, as defined in the Commodity Exchange Act and the applicable regulations of the Commodity Futures Trading Commission, or “CFTC,” and is operated by its “Sponsor,” iShares® Delaware Trust Sponsor LLC, a commodity pool operator registered with the CFTC.
+BlackRock Fund Advisors or “BFA,” is an indirect subsidiary of BlackRock, Inc. that serves as the commodity trading advisor, or the “Advisor,” of the Trust and is registered with the CFTC.
+BlackRock Investments, LLC (“BRIL”), a broker-dealer and Financial Industry Regulatory Authority (“FINRA”) member, provides promotional support to the Trust.
+BlackRock Institutional Trust Company, N.A. (“BTC”), a national banking association, is the Trustee of the Trust.
+BFA, BRIL and BTC are affiliates of BlackRock, Inc. (together with its affiliates, “BlackRock”).The Trust is not an investment company registered under the Investment Company Act, as amended.
 Shares of the Trust are not subject to the same regulatory requirements as mutual funds.

 Although shares of the Trust may be bought or sold on the exchange through any brokerage account, shares of the Trust are not redeemable from the Trust except in one or more blocks of 50,000 units called Baskets.
 Only institutions that become Authorized Participants may purchase or redeem Baskets.

 Shares of the Trust may not provide the anticipated benefits of diversification from other asset classes.
 The lack of an active trading market for the shares may result in losses on your investment at the time of disposition of your shares.
 Diversification may not protect against market risk.

-Following an investment in the iShares S&P GSCI Commodity-Indexed Trust, several factors may have the effect of causing a decline in the prices of the commodities and a corresponding decline in the price of the shares.
+Following an investment in the Trust, several factors may have the effect of causing a decline in the prices of the commodities and a corresponding decline in the price of the shares.
 Among them: (i) a change in economic conditions, such as a recession, can adversely affect the price of the commodities.
 These commodities are used in a wide range of industrial applications, and an economic downturn could have a negative impact on its demand and, consequently, its price and the price of the Trust; (ii) a significant change in the attitude of speculators and investors towards the commodities.
 Should the speculative community take a negative view towards the commodities, a decline in world commodities prices could occur, negatively impacting the price of the Trust; (iii) a significant increase in the commodity price hedging activity by commodities producers.

 Index returns are for illustrative purposes only and do not represent actual iShares S&P GSCI Commodity-Indexed Trust performance.
 Index returns do not reflect any management fees, transaction costs or expenses.
 Past performance does not guarantee future results.